-Finally, we believe the colonial ontology presented here expands our understanding of the development and evolution of colonial animals in general.
+Finally, we believe the colonial ontology proposed here expands our understanding of the development and evolution of colonial animals in general.
 Colonial animals (modular colonies, not including eusocial colonies) are composed of clonal individuals produced by asexual reproduction that remain physically connected and physiologically integrated (Harvell, 1991).
 Most animal colonies are arranged with their zooids in parallel to each other forming 2D sheets with one pole, typically the oral end, exposed to the external environment.
 Some of these topologically simple planar colonies can form complex 3D shapes by folding this sheet.
 In benthic species, the sheet is often folded around an endogenous skeleton or an object in the environment (e.g., corals, ascidians, millepores).
 Bryozoans also tend to develop into sheets though also into branching structures.
 In pelagic species, colonies are free-living and capable of swimming around by the combined (and often coordinated) action of their zooids (Du Clos et al. 2022).
 Therefore, their shapes are often directional, with a front and a rear end defined by their colonial locomotion (Mackie, 1986).
 On one hand, pyrosomes (Chordata: Tunicata) use the same 2D-sheet template as their benthic relatives, yet in their case, the sheet grows folded forming a closed-ended tube where all the exhalant flow from the inner side aboral ends of the zooids are canalized to a single jet stream.
 On the other hand, siphonophores and doliolids typically form 1D colonies with sub-specialized zooid types, where only one or few frontal locomotory zooids (nectophores and nurse zooid, respectively) propel a linear colony with non-swimming zooids dragging behind.
 Siphonophore (Cnidaria: Hydrozoa) colonies can be topologically complex in benthic rhodaliids or in the pleustonic Portuguese Man-o-war, but most planktonic free-swimming siphonophore colonies have their zooids arranged bi-serially or mono-serially along a stem (Mackie et al., 1988).
 Among them, physonect siphonophores bear multiple nectophores (swimming bodies) that propel the colony through multijet propulsion (Sutherland et al. 2019) in a similar fashion to linear salp colonies.
 Compared to siphonophores or pyrosomes, salps present a much broader set of architectural configurations among free-swimming colonial animals (Madin, 1990), thus expanding the boundaries of our known design space for both form and function of coloniality in the pelagic realm.

 Acknowledgments